Azerbaijani President Aliyev visits liberated territories after 27 years

 Hikmet Hajiyev, an assistant to Azerbaijan's president, also shared footage of Aliyev on Twitter.

-"President Ilham Aliyev and 1st Lady Mehriban Aliyeva are in centre of Jabrayil after liberation.
-Everything razed to ground.
+"President Ilham Aliyev and First Lady Mehriban Aliyeva are in the center of Jabrayil after liberation.
+Everything razed to the ground.
 Magnitude of Armenia's vandalism is beyond any imagination.
 President Ilham Aliyev emphasized that all-out reconstruction work will be conducted," he said.

 Pointing to homes destroyed by Armenia, President Aliyev said he understands the magnitude of Armenia's ferocity when he sees the destruction.